Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/04/im-dienste-von-forschung-und-lehre-e-rara-jubilaeum-zum-nachverfolgen.md

 Many other libraries also contribute their stock to help expand the service.
 There are now more than 84,000 titles available on e-rara.

 ## Staffnet

-Are you looking for further information about the panel discussion or do you have questions about e-rara and wish to speak to its owners?
-Contact Dr Meda Hotea, e-rara Coordination Manager, by email at

 More than just data – Benefit from know-how